 BINGO!
 You've just proved that he or she is a member of the Mormon cult.
 No escape!
 They may bear their testimony, or turn the discussion to evidences of the Book of Mormon, or mutter something about LDS apologists possibly having an answer.
 If you need it as a backup, drop this little spiritual grenade on his testimony:

 Witness for Truth: Hmmm.
-Well, did you know that even apologists like Daniel C. Peterson, Hugh Nibley, John Tvedtnes, and Kerry Shirts all agree with the conclusion you just came to?
+Well, did you know that even apologists like Daniel C. Peterson, Hugh Nibley, and John Tvedtnes all agree with the conclusion you just came to?
 Honestly, there's no escaping the truth!

 Yes, you got that right.
 Mormons who have looked at the evidence above almost always agree!
 They accept my primary source - Webster's 1913 dictionary - as authoritative, scholarly, and largely objective.
 They accept the criteria it established - years before "Mormons" were troubling nervous ministers - as fair and objective.
 And they accept - or have been forced to accept - the conclusion that CANNOT BE AVOIDED: MORMONS ARE A CULT.